FredArnold/norell-chapman/README.md

 lem-plus-zero (suc n) with n + zero | lem-plus-zero n ... | .n | refl = refl
 ```
-I never would have found that myself.
+Damn, I would not have found that myself.